 #8 DeWalt Charger Blinking Fast

 So, the models noted above will indicate a defect by not illuminating any LEDs.
 That’s not the case for others.
 For models DCB101, 102, and 103, you will get an LED in the form of a rapidly blinking light.

 It’s not a flashing light.
-Think more like it’s blinking like its life depended on it.
+Think more like it’s blinking as if its life depended on it.
 An LED version of hyperventilating.

 To determine if it’s a defective charger or battery, though, you can do the same steps as outlined above.

-Cordless handheld tools provide convenience and freedom while also saving time when it comes to work preparation and logistics that can’t be matched by corded handheld tools.
+Cordless handheld tools provide convenience and freedom while also saving time when it comes to working preparation and logistics that can’t be matched by corded handheld tools.

 That being said, the batteries used don’t have a limitless charge.
 Nor is there a way to charge them while in operation.